International Student Homestay Charter

 Tidiness & Manners

-• Please remember that you will be living with the host family as part of the household and therefore should keep your bedroom clean and tidy and offer to help the family clear up after dinner etc.
+• Please remember that you will be living in your homestay as part of the household and therefore should keep your bedroom clean and tidy and offer to help the host clear up after dinner etc.

-• In Ireland, it is customary to always say please and thank you, good morning/evening etc. and families may be offended if you don’t use these polite terms.
+• In Ireland, it is customary to always say please and thank you, good morning/evening etc. and hosts may be offended if you don’t use these polite terms.

 • Noise levels should be kept to a minimum, especially at night.